ts01soonr/heartbeat/README.md

 - All services run on an isolated internal Docker network.
 - Modify ports in `docker-compose.yml` if needed.
 - Ensure your `.env` file exists before launching the stack.

+ **Warning:** Running services locally or under a private network.
+Do not recommended for public access.
+Ensure that appropriate security measures are in place if exposing services to the internet.
+Using Traefik reverse proxies can be good choice to HTTPS services